discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 ### `vs`

 This event type is for competive matches where the one team wins and one team loses or there is a draw.
-Competitions where drawing is impossible or highly unlikely can still use the `vs` event type and just use the `draw` outcome to indicate the match being cancelled due to some act of god.
+Competitions where drawing is impossible can still use the `vs` event type and just use the `draw` outcome to indicate the match being cancelled due to some act of god.

 The `vs` event type requires that the path segment preceeding it be in the form `<team1>_<team2>` where `<team1>_<team2>` are the competing teams.
 For example, `NBA/s2019/2020-08-11/PHI_PHX.vs` describes a team named `PHI` is playing against another team named `PHX`.
 Additionally the client can infer the date of the match.

 Clients that are familiar with the `NBA` namespace will be able to infer that the game is part of the 2019 season and that `PHI` refers to the Phoenix Suns and `PHX` refers to the Philadelphia 76ers.